Google Logo

 Fitting & Follow-Up

-Dr. Burdge fits your orthotics and ensures proper function.
-Follow-up visits confirm they are delivering the relief and correction you need.
+Dr. Burdge fits your orthotics and checks comfort and function.
+Follow-up visits help confirm the devices are supporting your treatment goals and daily activities.

 Custom Orthotic Types & Conditions Treated